-SUDBURY, ONTARIO--(Marketwire - Aug.
-30, 2012) - The Honourable Gail Shea, Minister of National Revenue, today met with members of the local Sudbury business community to discuss a number of initiatives the Canada Revenue Agency (CRA) has introduced to reduce the burden placed on small businesses.
+SASKATOON, SASKATCHEWAN--(Marketwire - Aug.
+28, 2012) - The Honourable Gail Shea, Minister of National Revenue, accompanied by Kelly Block, Member of Parliament for Saskatoon - Rosetown - Biggar, today met with members of the local business community to discuss a number of initiatives the Canada Revenue Agency (CRA) has introduced to reduce the burden placed on small businesses.

 Minister Shea explained that making information clear and accessible online is a promising step towards empowering and supporting small businesses by cutting government red tape.
 In order to keep businesses informed on tax matters, a number of new features have been added to the CRA Web site: